-The following interfaces are used by Swift:
+The following networks are used by Swift:

-- External API interface (kolla_external_vip_interface) This interface is used by users to access the Swift public API. - Internal API interface (api_interface) This interface is used by users to access the Swift internal API.
-It is also used by HAProxy to access the Swift proxy servers. - Swift Storage interface (swift_storage_interface) This interface is used by the Swift proxy server to access the account, container and object servers. - Swift replication interface (swift_replication_interface) This interface is used for Swift storage replication traffic.
+External API network (kolla_external_vip_interface) This network is used by users to access the Swift public API.

+Internal API network (api_interface) This network is used by users to access the Swift internal API.
+It is also used by HAProxy to access the Swift proxy servers.

+Swift Storage network (swift_storage_interface) This network is used by the Swift proxy server to access the account, container and object servers.
+Defaults to storage_interface.

+Swift replication network (swift_replication_network) This network is used for Swift storage replication traffic.
 This is optional as the default configuration uses the swift_storage_interface for replication traffic.